openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

   - PLAINTEXT_3A = ( ID_CRED_PSK )

-- CIPHERTEXT_3B is the 'ciphertext' of COSE_Encrypt0 object as defined in [Section 5.2](https://www.rfc-editor.org/rfc/rfc9528.html#section-5.2) and [Section 5.3 of RFC9528](https://www.rfc-editor.org/rfc/rfc9528.html#section-5.3), with the EDHOC AEAD algorithm of the selected cipher suite, using the encryption key K_3, the initialization vector IV_3 (if used by the AEAD algorithm), the parameters described in [Section 5.2](https://www.rfc-editor.org/rfc/rfc9528.html#section-5.2), plaintext PLAINTEXT_3B and the following parameters as input:
+- CIPHERTEXT_3B is the 'ciphertext' of COSE_Encrypt0 object as defined in {{Section 5.2 and Section 5.3 of RFC9528}}, with the EDHOC AEAD algorithm of the selected cipher suite, using the encryption key K_3, the initialization vector IV_3 (if used by the AEAD algorithm), the parameters described in {{Section 5.2 of RFC9528}}, plaintext PLAINTEXT_3B and the following parameters as input:

   - protected = h''
   - external_aad = << Enc(ID_CRED_PSK), TH_3 >>